boinor/boinor/README.md

 * **What's up with the name?**

-  boinor comes from Polimi, which is the shortened name of the Politecnico di Milano, see the [acknowledgement from the original author]. *Grazie mille!*
+  boinor comes from BOdies IN ORbit.

 * **Is boinor validated?**